-students will be able to Examine details and examples in a text when explaining what the text says explicitly and when drawing inferences from the text.
+students will be able to quote accurately from a text when explaining what the text says explicityly and when drawing inferences from the text.

-When reading literature, if an answer to a question is found directly in the text it is an explicit detail.
+When reading literature or non-fiction, if an answer to a question is found directly in the text it is an explicit detail.

 Often, the author does not explicitly tell us every detail in a text, so we must make inferences.